dynamicwebpaige/azure-workshop/books_we_love.md

 * [Digital Design of Nature: Computer-Generated Plants and Organics](https://www.amazon.com/Digital-Design-Nature-Generated-X-media-publishing/dp/3540405917) by Deussen and Lintermann.
 2005.

+* [The Structure and Interpretation of Computer Programs](https://www.amazon.com/Structure-Interpretation-Computer-Programs-Engineering/dp/0262510871) by Abelson and Sussman.
+1996.

+* [Creative Evolutionary Systems](https://www.amazon.com/Creative-Evolutionary-Kaufmann-Artificial-Intelligence/dp/1558606734) by Corne and Bentley.
+2001.

 ### Electrical Engineering

 * [The Art of Electronics](https://www.amazon.com/Art-Electronics-Paul-Horowitz/dp/0521809266) by Horowitz and Hill.
 2015.